-Notwithstanding, the adverse effects of hypertension are mediated by changes in the structure and function of the artery wall.
+The adverse effects of hypertension are mediated by changes in the structure and function of the artery wall.
 A key contributor to the changes that occur in the artery wall is dysfunction in the innermost layer of cells in blood vessels known as the endothelium.
 The endothelium is a pivotal regulator of vascular tone, cell proliferation, blood clotting and immune responses.
 Dysfunction in the endothelium underlies the debilitating vascular changes that accompany hypertension and atherosclerosis.

 The endothelium operates normally by converting various extracellular stimuli to specific vascular functions through changes in endothelial cytosolic Ca2+ concentration.
 However, despite the importance of endothelial Ca2+ signaling to the control of vascular function there is surprisingly little known in the changes that occur in hypertension.
 We found that vascular contractility was increased in hypertension, and that this was caused by impaired endothelial Ca2+ signalling; basal endothelial Ca2+ activity limits vascular contraction, but that Ca2+-dependent control is impaired in hypertension.